-I am a doctoral candidate in Harvard’s History Department with a twofold focus on industrial understandings of international economic space and the intersection of capitalism with design and fabrication technologies, especially in the U.S. and Germany.
-The former has led me to conduct research on topics ranging from the circulation and uses of nineteenth-century German economist Friedrich List’s National System of Political Economy by interest groups in the U.S. and British Empire to white-collar workers’ roles in fostering a complex of dependency relations within German railroad-building projects in Qing and Republican China.
-The latter has led me to investigate the politics of engineering and technocracy in Weimar and Nazi Germany as well as among Weimar émigrés (architects, engineers, and urban planners) who contributed to the New Deal and war-planning in the U.S.
+I am a doctoral candidate in Harvard’s History Department with a twofold focus on industrial understandings of international economic space and the intersection of capitalism with design, especially in the United States and Germany.
+The former has led me to conduct research on topics ranging from the circulation and uses of nineteenth-century German economist Friedrich List’s National System of Political Economy by interest groups in the United States and British empire to the role of engineers and accountants in fostering a complex of dependency relations within German railroad-building projects in late Qing and Republican China.
+The latter has led me to investigate the politics of engineering and technocracy in Weimar and Nazi Germany as well as among Weimar émigrés (architects, engineers, and urban planners) who contributed to the New Deal, war-planning, and Cold War dipomacy in the United States.

-I completed my undergraduate studies at the University of Chicago in 2012, receiving degrees in History and International Studies.
+I grew up in Arizona and completed my undergraduate work at the University of Chicago in 2012, receiving degrees in History and International Studies.